Single-family detached home: Definitions

 Most single-family homes are built on lots larger than the structure itself, adding an area surrounding the house, which is commonly called a yard in North American English or a garden in British English.
-Garages can also be found on most lots.
+Garages can also be found on many lots.
 Houses with an attached front entry garage closer to the street than any other part of the house are often derisively called a snout house.

 Regional terminologies

 Terms corresponding to a single-family detached home in common use are single-family home (in the US and Canada), single-detached dwelling (in Canada), detached house (in the United Kingdom and Canada), and separate house (in New Zealand).

 In the United Kingdom, the term single-family home is almost unknown, except through Internet exposure to US media.
 Whereas in the US, housing is commonly divided into "single-family homes", "multi-family dwellings", "condo/townhouse", etc., the primary division of residential property in British terminology is between "houses" (including "detached", "semi-detached", and "terraced" houses and bungalows) and "flats" (i.e., "apartments" or "condominiums" in American English).